-Here’s a collection of our favorite vegan and vegetarian Thanksgiving recipes.
-From appetizers to dessert and everything in between, we hope you find some inspiration here!
+Here’s a collection of our favorite vegan and vegetarian Thanksgiving menu ideas.
+From vegetarian mains, to appetizers to dessert and everything in between, we hope you find some inspiration here!
 Mushroom Wellington:

 - 1 box -2 sheets vegan puff pastry, thawed in the fridge overnight.
 (Use cold-not at room temp)